praveenande84/Target-Interview/03 Theory/01 Client/04 Javascript/Javascript.md

   - Immediate response to the users.

 ##### Is JavaScript typed dynamically?
 Yes, JavaScript is a dynamically typed language.
-Because

-* We can declare a variable without specifying the data type
+* We can declare a variable without specifying the data type.
 * We can change the data type of the variable when it is reassigned

 #####  Display Javascript Output